 This course provides the student with the opportunity to learn and practice women's health care skills synchronously with faculty and peers.
-Students will apply and further develop their skills for assessment and management of gynecological conditions, antepartum and postpartum conditions, initial evaluation of labor status, and provision of evidence-based client education.
+Students will apply and further develop their skills for assessment and management of gynecological conditions, antepartum and postpartum conditions, initial evaluation of labor status. and provision of evidence-based client education.
 Students will also learn and practice suturing and common office procedures, and will learn basic examination skills for the male reproductive system.
-Women's health care skills will be furthered by participation in simulated clinic visits.
+Women's health care skills will be furthered by participation in in both clinical scenario discussions and simulated clinic visits.